 - commitment to ongoing learning and professional development

-Application materials consist of a resume, a one-page cover letter (addressed to Dr. David Stock, properly formatted, and polished), two samples of academic writing (one from a class in your major), and a faculty reference (name and contact info).
+Application materials for writing consultants consist of a resume, cover letter (addressed to Dr. David Stock), two samples of academic writing (one from a class in your major), and a faculty reference (name and contact info).

 English 399R Internship

-English 399R is a rigorous academic internship that introduces students to theories and methods of peer consulting in writing while providing extensive hands-on consulting experience in an apprenticeship environment.
+English 399R is an academic internship that introduces students to theories and methods of peer consulting in writing while providing extensive hands-on consulting experience in an apprenticeship environment.

 Applicants with previous writing consulting experience may be eligible to complete a transfer consultant training in place of the internship.